Psst! Short on time? Talk to someone now and get your answers quicker!

-It costs five times more to acquire new customers (CAC - customer acquisition cost) than to retain an existing customer.
+It costs five times more to acquire new customers (that's the CAC -customer acquisition cost) than to retain an existing customer.
 As a CSM (customer success manager), customer retention should be one of your primary focus areas.

 Moreover, we know that renewal rates prove useful in revealing purchase patterns.
-Since renewal rates catch trends, it helps improve retention, lead to better customer success outcomes, and helps predict revenue growth.
+Since renewal rates catch trends, they help improve retention, lead to better customer success outcomes, and even predict revenue growth.

 Given what you discover, you can take measures to make the best of the situation, leading to better customer success outcomes for your company.

-Rocking renewal rates don’t occur overnight.
-The journey has to start from day one, and the obvious secret is to have happy customers.
-Thankfully, there are many ways to achieve this:
+Improving renewal rates doesn't happen overnight.
+The journey has to start somewhere, and the obvious secret is happy customers.
+Thankfully, there are many ways to achieve this goal.

-Discover gaps and build efficiency to deliver the best customer-centric platform you can to improve product adoption.
+Look for gaps and build efficiency, so you can deliver the best customer-centric platform possible.
+As a result, you can improve product adoption.